ctotof38/poulatof/README.md

 # poulatof

 This project will be an automatic door open/close for chicken.
 It is based on Raspberry Pi Zero WH, Raspberry Pi OS and Python.
 The goal of this project is to have an electronic system power on by battery and solar panel.
 The door will be open at sunrise, and close at sunset.
 By default, HDMI, sound and Wifi are deactivated for low consumption.
+This system use UTC time according to GNSS position, so no need to use any timezone.

 functionalities :
-- if wifi button set, long press start Wifi, short press stop Wifi.
+- if the wifi button is set, long press start Wifi, short press stop Wifi.
 When Wifi is on, a security set it off after 15 minutes.
 To connect to a Wifi network, the configuration must be set (describe in this document)
-- if Wifi LED set, blink during looking for Wifi network, on when Wifi connected, off when Wifi stopped
+- if the wifi LED is set, blink during looking for Wifi network, on when Wifi connected, off when Wifi stopped
-- if motor button set, long press stop motor, short press reverse engine
+- if the motor button is set, long press stop motor, short press reverse engine
-- if sensor up and down are set, the motor is automatically stopped when it is reached.
+- if the sensor up and down are set, the motor is automatically stopped when it is reached.
 In any case, the motor is stopped after a period of time

 Because most of time, this Raspberry hasn't network, a RTC (Real Time Clock) chip is added to keep date and time.